microsoft/BotFramework-WebChat/SPEECH.md

 Different voice can be selected based on the synthesizing activity.

 In the following code, voice is selected based on the language of the synthesizing activity.
-If the activity is in Cantonese, we will select the voice with keyword "TracyRUS".
+If the activity is in Cantonese (zh-HK), we will select the voice with keyword "TracyRUS".
 Otherwise, we will select the voice with keyword "Jessa24kRUS".

 ```diff
   const {